This Is What Rock n' Roll Looks Like

 "This Is What Rock n' Roll Looks Like" is the debut single of American industrial singer-songwriter Porcelain Black, featuring American rapper Lil Wayne.
-This song serves as the lead single from the singer's debut studio album, Mannequin Factory.
+This song was to serve as the lead single from the singer's debut studio album, Mannequin Factory, which has now been cancelled.
 Produced by Moroccan-Swedish producer RedOne, who had originally discovered Black, "This Is What Rock n' Roll Looks Like" is influenced by the genre of rock, lyrically stating how the listener should be proud of who they are.
 The song was released digitally in the United States on March 29, 2011, and managed to chart at number forty-four on the US Billboard Hot Dance Club Songs.

 A music video for "This Is What Rock n' Roll Looks Like", shot and directed by Sanaa Hamri, was released on March 27, 2011.
 The music video pays homage to Porcelain Black's high school experiences, where she was constantly teased by "snobby rich kids", but never gave in to the pressure of her peers around her.
 The video serves as a form of revenge for Porcelain Black against high school tormentors.
 "This Is What Rock n' Roll Looks Like" garnered mixed reviews from critics, most of whom were shocked by Porcelain Black's image and sounds but favored her apparent perception of herself as the "offspring" of fellow musicians Britney Spears and Marilyn Manson and their individual styles.
 Porcelain Black performed the song on the Late Show with David Letterman, marking her debut televised appearance.

 The song was featured in an episode of Beavis and Butthead and in the 2013 film The Smurfs 2.